Church of Our Lady of the Conception of Comandaroba: Interior

 The church has a rectangular plan with a small nave, chancel, and two sacristies.
 The nave is 10 m long and 6.5 m wide; the chancel is a further 6 m deep.
 The church floor has numerous gravestones.
 The sacristies and chancel are connected by entrance doors and rectangular windows with lattice screens.
-The chancel arch is 3.5 m high, and is surmounted by an inscription that reads: Tota pulcha, es Maria, or "You are completely beautiful, Mary", a reference to the immaculate conception.
+The chancel arch is 3.5 m high, and is surmounted by an inscription that reads: Tota pulcha, es Maria, or "You are completely beautiful, Mary", a reference to the Immaculate Conception.
 The pulpit of the nave has a lion, sculpted in stone, at the base of the pulpit; it was damaged by fortune hunters.

 Protected status

 The Church of Our Lady of the Conception of Comandaroba was listed as a historic structure by the National Institute of Historic and Artistic Heritage in 1941.
 It was listed in the Book of Historical Works no. 299.
-The Parish Church of the Sacred Heart of Jesus was also listed as a historic structure by IPHAN in the same year.
+The Parish Church of the Sacred Heart of Jesus, also in Laranjeiras, Sergipe, was also listed as a historic structure by IPHAN in the same year.